 What is an X file?

 The .x file extension is most commonly associated with Lex source code files.
-These files contain source code that has been written in the Lex programming language.
-The X files can be used to create a C program using a lex utility that is included with most Unix distributions.
+These files contain source code that has been written in the Lex syntax.

 How to open X files

-While we have not verified the apps ourselves yet, our users have suggested 10 different X openers which you will find listed below.
+While we have not verified the apps ourselves yet, our users have suggested ten different X openers which you will find listed below.

 These apps are known to open certain types of X files.
 Remember, different programs may use X files for different purposes, so you may need to try out a few of them to be able to open your specific file.